HCPLab-SYSU/Embodied_AI_Paper_List/README.md

 </p>

 ## :collision: Update Log
+* [2024.07.10] We release the first version of the survey on Embodied AI!
 * [2024.06.07] We release the first version of the paper list for Embodied AI.
 This page is continually updating!

 ## Books & Surveys